jokergoo/circlize_book/book/index.md

 link-citations: yes
 github-repo: jokergoo/circlize_book
 cover-image: images/circlize_cover.jpg
-url: 'https\://bookdown.org/jokergoo/circlize-book/'
+url: 'https\://bookdown.org/jokergoo/circlize-book/book'
-description: "This book provides a comprehensive overview of implementing circular visualization in R by cirlize package,
-	espeically focusing on visualizaing high dimentional genomic data and revealing complex relationships by Chord diagram."
+description: "This book provides a comprehensive overview of implementing circular visualization in R by cirlize package, espeically focusing on visualizaing high dimentional genomic data and revealing complex relationships by Chord diagram."
 ---

 # About {-}

 This is the documentation of the [**circlize**](https://cran.r-project.org/package=circlize) package.
-Examples in the book are generated under version 0.4.6.
+Examples in the book are generated under version 0.4.7.

-If you use **circlize** in your publications, I would be appreciated if you can cite:
+If you use **circlize** in your publications, I am appreciated if you can cite:

 Gu, Z. (2014) circlize implements and enhances circular visualization in R.
 Bioinformatics.
 DOI: